Sea Level Rise & Storm Surge Vulnerability Assessment

 Cars driving on Courtney Campbell Causeway

-• As sea level rises, Pinellas County can expect to see flooding occurring in more areas around our county.
+• As sea level rises, Pinellas County can expect to see flooding in more areas around our county.
 This could lead to more severe impacts from storm surge on our homes and businesses.

 • Pinellas County can expect more frequent and higher tidal flooding, or “sunny day flooding” during high tide, in low-lying parts of the county.